SHIP HEALTHCARE logo

 Strengthening BCP and Disaster Preparedness for Medical Institutions

 When medical services are most needed, ensuring uninterrupted operations in the field is vital.
-Guided by the Group mission, “Creating Environments for Medical Professionals”, we recognize the construction of BCPs for medical institutions as a crucial responsibility.
+Guided by the Group mission, “Creating environments for medical professionals,” we recognize the construction of BCPs for medical institutions as a crucial responsibility.

 Noto Peninsula Earthquake Disaster Relief: Case 1